telerik/winforms-docs/controls/gridview/rows/adding-and-inserting-rows.md

 {{endregion}}

->caption Figure 3: Add new row by creating an instance first.
+>caption Figure 3: Add new row by creating an instance first

 ![WinForms RadGridView Add new row by creating an instance first](images/gridview-rows-adding-and-inserting-rows003.png)